greentic-ai/greentic-component/README.md

-The script runs in online mode by default, gracefully skips network-dependent steps when `LOCAL_CHECK_ONLINE=0`, scaffolds a fresh component (doctor + `cargo check --target wasm32-wasip2` + inspect) whenever registry access is available, and fails fast when `LOCAL_CHECK_STRICT=1` is set (even if smoke scaffolding is skipped due to an offline environment).
+The script runs in online mode by default, gracefully skips network-dependent steps when `LOCAL_CHECK_ONLINE=0`, scaffolds a fresh component (doctor + `cargo check --target wasm32-wasip2`, `cargo build --target wasm32-wasip2 --release`, then inspect) whenever registry access is available, and fails fast when `LOCAL_CHECK_STRICT=1` is set (even if smoke scaffolding is skipped due to an offline environment).
 Strict mode also forces workspace-wide `cargo build/test --all-features`; otherwise those heavyweight steps are scoped to the `greentic-component` crate for a faster inner loop.

 ## Releases & Publishing